1. What is paclitaxel?

 Effects on the lungs

-Before your treatment starts, you will be given drugs including steroids to reduce the risk of an allergic reaction.
-These are taken as tablets or given intravenously.
+Before your treatment starts, you may be given steroids to reduce the risk of an allergic reaction.
+You’ll have these as tablets or intravenously.

 If you have an allergic reaction to paclitaxel, it will probably happen within the first few minutes of your treatment.
 It’s more likely to happen the first or second time you have the drug.